-Polymer molecular weight (MW) describes the molar mass distribution of a polymer chain.
-It refers to the weight of the macromolecule itself.
-Achieving consistent molecular weights for all polymer species can be difficult, if not impossible, therefore the distribution of molecular weight values is assessed via a series of numeric averages.
+No two polymers are the same.
+They exhibit different properties depending on key characteristics, such as their molecular weight.
+Polymer molecular weight (MW) describes the molar mass distribution of a polymer chain, which determines the weight of the macromolecule itself.
+This can be a difficult subject to unravel, given the sheer diversity of polymeric structures at the molecular level.
+In fact, it is nigh on impossible to achieve consistent molecular weights within polymer species, therefore the distribution of molecular weight values is assessed via a series of numeric averages.

 This blog post will explore the typical molecular weights of some common polymers to put the theory into context: